Onar Alili

 </form>

-Handling contact form submissions in the backend is different in various languages, however, the concept is similar.
+Handling contact form submissions in the server is different in various languages, however, the concept is similar.
 Here is how it may look like for you:

 We are going to use Node.js with Nodemailer module (to send emails) for our backend but you can use any programming language you feel comfortable with.